 June 15- September 30

 Yep- Arizona is so extra we have a 5th season to watch out for!
-During the monsoon season we are hit with some pretty torrential rain and wind storms.
+We get hit with some pretty pretty torrential rain and wind storms during the monsoon season.
 Ever heard of a haboob?
 Let’s just say you don’t want to get caught out without shelter in one of these rolling walls of dust.
 I have.
 It’s not pretty.
 I’m pretty sure I had sand in my hair, nose, ears, and teeth for a week.

 The monsoon rain storms are something to be seen.
 Every year motorists and hikers get caught in precarious situations because they didn’t plan for the sudden flash floods that can come out of seemingly nowhere- even when there isn’t a cloud in the sky.
 Watching the meteorological reports is especially important during monsoon season to be sure the location you choose isn’t going to put you in physical danger.
 Slot canyons, trails along a wash, or trekking into deep canyons are all a no go with rain in sight anywhere upstream.